Fatigue

 Fatigue in IBD study participant

 For students, fatigue can make keeping up with work and exams hard.
-It may also affect things like socialising, volunteering, and sports.
+But being a student is not all about being academic.
+You may find that fatigue also affects meeting your friends, volunteering or sports.

 • Talking to others about fatigue